linnykoleh/WickiUp/AWS/src/main/java/aws/developer/certschool/certschool_1.md

 http://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeAvailabilityZones.html

-DescribeAvailabilityZones.
+"DescribeAvailabilityZones.
 Describes one or more of the Availability Zones that are available to you.
 The results include zones only for the region you're currently using.
-If there is an event impacting an Availability Zone, you can use this request to view the state and any provided message for that Availability Zone.
+If there is an event impacting an Availability Zone, you can use this request to view the state and any provided message for that Availability Zone.:

 ---